kiboschool/course-web-application-development/src/lessons/real-web-apps/reality.md

 # Reality

-## Real software is alive

-Systems are optimized for maintenance, not just for working right the first time.
+- Infrastructure for _deployments_ and changes

-- that's why Migrations are a first-class concept
+- Migrations are a first-class concept
-- that's why we have infrastructure for _deployments_
-- it's why we have testing and staging environments
+- Testing and staging environments
-- it's (one reason) we have documentation for our code
+- Documentation for our code
-- it's why logging and monitoring are prioritized in web frameworks
+- Logging and monitoring are prioritized in web frameworks

 And hundreds of other consequences!
 Software engineers are maintaining these systems, not just building them from scratch.